Dr Vicki Thomson

 interest including your CV to Dr. Vicki Thomson and Dr. Jeremy Austin.

-2015 Coghlan BA, Seddon JM, Best EC, Thomson VA, Goldizen AW.
+2016 Coghlan BA, Seddon JM, Best EC, Thomson VA, Goldizen AW.
 Evidence of male-biased dispersal in eastern grey kangaroo (Macropus giganteus).
-PLoS One (submitted 7 December 2015).
+Australian Journal of Zoology (submitted 18 July 2016).

-2015 Wadley JJ, Fordham D, Thomson VA, Ritchie E, Austin JJ.
+2016 Wadley JJ, Fordham D, Thomson VA, Ritchie E, Austin JJ.
 Phylogeography of the antilopine wallaroo (Macropus antilopinus) across tropical northern Australia.
-Journal of Biogeography (submitted 4 December 2015).
+Ecology and Evolution (accepted 19 July 2016).

 2015 Coghlan BA, Goldizen AW, Thomson VA, Seddon JM.
 Phylogeography of eastern grey kangaroos, Macropus giganteus, suggests a mesic refugium in eastern Australia.
 PLoS One 10(5): e0128160; doi:10.1371/journal.pone.0128160.